 In a radical departure, the band played The Lamb Lies Down on Broadway in its entirety on the following tour, with only The Musical Box and sometimes Watcher of the Skies surviving as encores.
 Peter then left the band.
 This bootleg is valuable, therefore, in capturing the end of a Genesis era, with the band at their prog-rock peak.
 By 1976, they were back with Phil on vocals, a much more expensive and professional-looking stage show, much — though by no means all — of this classic material retired, and a warmer, less edgy sound.

-Note: Officially released live recordings at the time of writing are Genesis Live, and the Genesis Archive #1 recordings from the Rainbow (October 1973) and The Lamb Lies Down on Broadway.
+Note: Officially released live recordings at the time of writing are the album Genesis Live and the Genesis Archive #1 box set recordings from the Rainbow (October 1973) and The Lamb Lies Down on Broadway.
 The official but as-yet-unreleased film of the band recorded at Shepperton Studios in late-October 1973 is widely available online, as is a longer version of the Genesis Live recordings, including more between-song audio and Supper’s Ready, and a longer version of the Rainbow show.

 London’s Hammersmith Odeon: it’s Phil’s first tour as Genesis front man